"Would You Want an AI Tutor?" Understanding Stakeholder Perceptions of LLM-based Systems in the Classroom: Models of Perception

 Complete breakdown of models and theories conceptualizing attitudes, beliefs, and/or behaviors toward technology, as they appear in the literature, to investigate stakeholders' perceptions of LLM-based chatbots.
 The breakdown supports the thesis outlined in the third gap identified in the literature, namely, the lack of homogeneity in the assessment of perceptions and the need for standardization in how perceptions are conceptualized.

+These models illustrate the heterogeneity in how perceptions are conceptualized in the literature, supporting the third diagnostic gap identified in Section~\ref{sec:related:perceptions}.

-\textbf{Technology Acceptance Model (TAM)} The Technology Acceptance Model (TAM) was first developed in 1989 by \citeauthor{davis1989perceived} and \citeauthor{davis1989user}) as a tool to predict the likelihood of adopting a new technology within a group or an organization.
+\paragraph{Technology Acceptance Model (TAM)} was first developed in 1989 by \citeauthor{davis1989perceived} and \citeauthor{davis1989user}) as a tool to predict the likelihood of adopting a new technology within a group or an organization.
 Originating in the psychological theory of reasoned action and theory of planned behavior (TPB) \cite{kowalska2023diffusion}, TAM suggests that an individual's beliefs, attitudes, and intentions can explain their adoption and use of technology.
 TAM evaluates the influence of four internal variables on actual technology use, namely, Perceived Ease of Use (PEU); Perceived Usefulness (PU); Attitude Toward Use (ATU), and Behavioral Intention to Use (BI) \cite{davis1989perceived, turner2010does, kowalska2023diffusion}.

-\textbf{Unified Theory of Acceptance and Use of Technology (UTAUT)} The Unified Theory of Acceptance and Use of Technology (UTAUT) originates as an extention of TAM and was originally used to explain user behavior and intentions in information system contexts \cite{venkatesh2012consumer, kowalska2023diffusion, shakib2023lecturers}.
+\paragraph{Unified Theory of Acceptance and Use of Technology (UTAUT)} originates as an extention of TAM and was originally used to explain user behavior and intentions in information system contexts \cite{venkatesh2012consumer, kowalska2023diffusion, shakib2023lecturers}.
 The UTAUT model comprises several key constructs that affect users’ acceptance and use of technology.
 These are: Performance Expectancy, Effort Expectancy, Social Influence and Facilitating Conditions.
 According to \citeauthor{venkatesh2003user}, the Effort Expectancy factor derives from the Ease of Use factor included in the Technology Acceptance Model (TAM).
 Additionally, the UTAUT model includes four other moderating variables, i.e., Gender, Age, Experience, and Voluntarism of Use, that may influence the four main constructs \cite{venkatesh2012consumer, shakib2023lecturers}.

-\textbf{Extended Unified Theory of Acceptance and Use of Technology (UTAUT2)} The Extended Unified Theory of Acceptance and Use of Technology (UTAUT2) is an extension of the prevision one, as it incorporates additional constructs such as hedonic motivation, price value, habit, and usage intention, besides the original ones \cite{acosta2024analysis}.
+\paragraph{Extended Unified Theory of Acceptance and Use of Technology (UTAUT2)} is an extension of the prevision one, as it incorporates additional constructs such as hedonic motivation, price value, habit, and usage intention, besides the original ones \cite{acosta2024analysis}.
 Additionally, in UTAUT2, voluntarism of use was dropped as moderator.
 The predictive ability of UTAUT2 theory is found to be much higher in comparison to UTAUT \cite{tamilmani2021extended}.